geoadmin/mf-geoadmin3/chsdi/static/doc/source/api/integrate_cms.rst

 Procedure:
 ----------
 #.
-Open the web page, which to modify with CMS.( Example like: http://cmsr.*.admin.ch)
+Open the web page you want to modify using the CMS.(Example insted of: http://cmsr.*.admin.ch)
 #.
-Fill in the keyword and the user name
+Enter you keyword and username
 #.
-We can modify the map as follows:(Tip: It’s better to save the old Code in the Editor or Notepad, if the new Code not function, then we can put the old one)
+We can modify the map as follows:(Tip: It'better to save our old code in a text editor of your choice in case the new code doesn't work)

 Modify the map
 --------------